-- 23. Applications are welcome in any subject or research area that is relevant to following five priority themes:

-- a.
-Sustainable water management

-- b.
-Sustainable food production

-- c.
-Energy

-- d.
-Affordable and inclusive healthcare

-- e.
-Cultural heritage and archaeology.

-- 24. The overall goal of Newton-Mosharafa is the economic development of Egypt.
-Applicants will need to be able to demonstrate how their PhD research contributes to the economic development of Egypt.
+- 25. Applications are welcome in any subject or research area that is relevant to following four of the five priority themes: - a.
+Sustainable water management - b.
+Energy - c.
+Sustainable food production - d.
+Affordable and inclusive healthcare - i.
+Applications for veterinary science are noteligible under this priority theme for this round of the programme - 26.
+The overall goal of Newton-Mosharafa is the economic development of Egypt.
+Applicants will need to be able to demonstrate how their PhD research contributes to the economic development of Egypt. - 27.
+Applications under the priority theme: cultural heritage and archaeology won't be accepted as part of the programme this round.